minceheid/openeo/README.md

 *Note* - at this time, only the **_Schedule_** mode and **_Manual_** mode is available.
 We will be adding **_Remote_** (OCPP) shortly.

 ## Solar Integration
 Where there is a CT clamp measuring solar generation, openeo can control vehicle charge, based on the solar generation.
 To enable this feature, select the "Solar Charging Enabled" options in the settings.
 Additionally, you can optionally set a solar reservation value.
 As an example, if your CT clamp is reporting 10A of solar generation, and your Solar Reservation is set at 3A, then your vehicle will charge at 7A.
 This may allow you to reduce grid consumption for power requirements elsewhere in your home.
+The operation of solar charging **does not** require the manual override or a schedule to be active for it to charge the vehicle.
+To ensure that you make the most of solar generation, it is permanently active when this setting is enabled.

+## Load Balancing
+If this charger is used on a looped supply, a small fuse, or shares a supply with another charger, you may wish to consider reviewing the Load Management settings to avoid a failure of the main incoming fuse, which would result in a total power outage to the home, and would require your electricity supplier to visit and correct the failure.
+The load balancing feature is included for testing purposes but for now, *DO NOT* use this software if you **depend** upon that feature.
+The Load Balancing feature requires the use of a CT clamp on your inbound electricity supply, usually located at your meter.
+The settings page allows to set a site maximum current draw (the default is 60A).
+Vehicle charging will be limited to prevent openeo from exceeding this limit.
+As an example, if your site limit is set to 80A, and your site CT is reading 74A, then the maximum that openeo will allow you to charge your vehicle at is 6A.

 ## Updating
 From time to time, we will update the software.
 When a new release is tagged on GitHub, your openeo installation can be updated by simply repeating the install procedure.
 This will retrieve the latest release, install and activate it: